 |

 Now I'd like to hear from you!
 Did you find today's newsletter encouraging?
-Do you feel like it helped you find your own language around this controversial topic?
+What thoughts came to your mind as you read?
+Have you felt similarly about this topic?
 How can I be praying for you?
 Feel free to respond to this email and share your thoughts with me.
 I look forward to reading them.
 Ways to support: If you'd like to support this project, you can do so through one-time-gift of any amount you feel is right.
 You can also subscribe through a $5/mo, $15/mo, or $25/mo.
 Several others have also asked for a recurring gift option that is different from the ones offered here, like this one.
 If you'd like me to set up a different option for you, please just send me an email with the word "support" in the subject line.
 As always, I really want to thank all of you for reading and for all the ways you support me and this project every single week.
 I'm thankful for the ways we are building this together and hope it creates a lasting, positive change in our world along the way!
 I sincerely appreciate you all, Ben Remember, you can now view this and all previous newsletters as well as invite friends to join through this link: https://benjamin-cremer.ck.page/profile. |

 I have spent the majority of my life in Evangelical Christian spaces.
 I have experienced a lot of church hurt.
 I now write to explore topics that often are at the intersection of politics and Christianity.
 My desire is to discover how we can move away from Christian nationalism, religious fundamentalism, and church hurt to reclaim the Gospel of Jesus together.
 I'm glad you're here to join the conversation.
 I look forward to talking with you.